litstack/docs/basics/localization.md

 **laravel** syntax for translation string.
 All translation strings are formatted so they can be used in `vue-i18n` as well.

-In Laravel applications that include the package, there are **two** different locales, one for your website and one for the admin application.
+In Laravel applications that include the litstack package, there are **two** different locales, one for your website and one for the admin application.
 So for example, a user can manage german content in the admin application and still see the interface in the english version.